Diseases and conditions

 b) Anemic Hypoxia:

 In the anemic type, the blood’s oxygen-carrying capacity is compromised.
 This condition can result from various factors, including blood loss, anemia, or conditions that affect hemoglobin, such as sickle cell disease.
-Despite normal oxygen levels in the air, the body fails to transport adequate oxygen to tissues due to the diminished oxygen-carrying capacity of the blood.

 c) Circulatory Hypoxia:

-Circulatory hypoxia occurs when there is inadequate blood flow to tissues, leading to reduced oxygen delivery.
+This occurs when there is inadequate blood flow to tissues, leading to reduced oxygen delivery.
 Conditions like heart failure, shock, or arterial blockages can cause insufficient blood circulation, thereby preventing oxygen-rich blood from reaching organs and tissues.

 d) Histotoxic Type